apwillis1/JFNK-Hookstep/README.md

 ### Further details

-Extended overview https://doi.org/10.48550/arXiv.1908.06730 See section 4 for a [Tutorial and Adapting the code for your own use](Tutorial/README.md)
+Extended overview https://doi.org/10.48550/arXiv.1908.06730 .
+See section 4 for a [Tutorial and Adapting the code for your own use](Tutorial/README.md)

-Further details on the method [channelflow.org](http://channelflow.org/dokuwiki/doku.php?id=docs:math:newton_krylov_hookstep).
+Further details on the method at [channelflow.org](http://channelflow.org/dokuwiki/doku.php?id=docs:math:newton_krylov_hookstep).